-CO2 Emissions Across the Entire Supply Chain in Fiscal 2016
+CO2 Emissions Across the Entire Supply Chain

 Calculation Result for Each Category